stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 runme_blog: true
 ---

+My name is [Sebastian Huckleberry](https://www.linkedin.com/in/sebastiantiedtke/), I am the CEO at Stateful, we make [Runme](https://runme.dev), and I'm excited to contribute this guest blog post.
+Let’s dive right in.

 A few weeks back, the folks at Dagger released their [Container-Native Shell](https://dagger.io/blog/a-shell-for-the-container-age-introducing-dagger-shell), and it’s awesome!
 Leading up to the launch, the team at Stateful/Runme was invited for a sneak preview and decided to build a frontend for Dagger Shell into [Runme](https://runme.dev).

 > It’s been great collaborating with the Runme team.
 They get developer tools and they get Dagger - Jeremy Adams, Head of Ecosystem, Dagger